 The next thing of note in this wonderful document is the dissertation on "the hour of worship."
 Of course every Bible reader knows there is no such thing mentioned in the Scriptures as "the hour of worship," but some kind of subterfuge must be resorted to in order to find some time and place for an institution about which the Word of God is as silent as it is about the "hour of worship;" hence the coining of this phrase.
 If it can be successfully established that there is an hour especially set apart for the worship of the church during which it may not engage in things that are lawful at any other hour, a plausible foundation has been laid for the introduction of the Sunday school service, so-called.
 Unfortunately, however, Paul only gives instructions for the activities of the church when it has come together in one place (1 Cor.
 14:23) without any distinction being made or intimated between what may be done at one hour and what at another.
 This distinction is one that has been invented by innovators for their own special benefit, and has no higher authority back of it than their own unauthorized assertion.
 In the definition of his hour of worship, Brother Sewell deftly eliminates teaching, saying: "Worship as here used means the songs, prayers, exhortations, the Lord's supper and contributions."
 This leaves the teaching out of the worship and leaves the way clear to meet at some other time for teaching, and thus prepare the way for the Sunday school.
-Almost in the same breath. however, we find this admission: "The teaching service, if properly done, is worship to God."
+Almost in the same breath, however, we find this admission: "The teaching service, if properly done, is worship to God."
 Truly it is hard for those who fight against the truth to avoid falling into their own snares.
-Therefore it follows with all the force of undeniable logic that "if properly done" there can be no valid reason for not having the teaching service at the same time as the other items of worship. and the only logical deduction we can make from this statement and the plea for teaching at an hour separate and apart from the "hour of worship" is that it is not "properly done" in the Sunday school, and hence must not be done at the the volumes of God's authorship?
-Will you notsame time as the other items of worship.
-There sistent answer that can possibly be given, (if we only sensible remedy is to do the teaching "propaccept Brother Sewell's sophistry as reason) is erly," so that all of the items of worship can be attended to at the same time.
+Therefore it follows with all the force of unde-niable logic that "if properly done" there can be no valid reason for not having the teaching service at the same time as the other items of worship. and the only logical deduction we can make from this statement and the plea for teaching at an hour separate and apart from the "hour of worship" is that it is not "properly done" in the Sunday school, and hence must not be done at the same time as the other items of worship.
+There can be no escape from this conclusion, and the only sensible remedy is to do the teaching "properly," so that all of the items of worship can be attended to at the same time.
 By what right does Brother Sewell take one part of the worship out of its appropriate place with all the other items and transplant it into the Sunday school?
 Brother Sewell has fatally wounded the thing he seeks to defend.
-He has proved beyond controversy that there is no just reason for separating the teaching service from the other items of worship 'if properly done," and has left, as the only reason for such separation that the teaching in the Sunday school is not "properly done," to which we say AMEN.
+He has proved beyond controversy that there is no just reason for separating the teaching service from the other items of worship "if properly done," and has left, as the only reason for such separation that the teaching in the Sunday school is not "properly done," to which we say AMEN.